 Entry and exit

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest Embassy or Consulate of Lesotho for the most up to date information.

 Make sure your passport has at least six months validity from your planned date of return to Australia.

 If you are arriving from a country where yellow fever is endemic, you will be required to present a valid yellow fever certificate to be allowed entry into Lesotho.

-Australians travelling to or from Lesotho through South Africa (including transiting) should read the Entry and exit section of our travel advice for South Africa.
-In particular, you should note South Africa’s Yellow Fever Vaccination Certificate requirements and its policy on provisional travel documents (i.e. one page travel documents).
+Transiting South Africa: Australians travelling to or from Lesotho through South Africa should read the Entry and exit section of our travel advice for South Africa.
+South Africa has introduced specific documentation requirements for all children travelling to South Africa.
+You should also note South Africa’s Yellow Fever Vaccination Certificate requirements and be aware that it does not accept provisional travel documents (i.e. one page travel documents).

 Safety and security